-The Danish String Quartet 2024-2025 Biography Frederik Øland (Violin); Rune Tonsgaard Sørensen (Violin); Asbjørn Nørgaard (Viola); Fredrik Schøyen Sjölin (Cello)
+The Danish String Quartet 2025-2026 Biography Frederik Øland (Violin); Rune Tonsgaard Sørensen (Violin); Asbjørn Nørgaard (Viola); Fredrik Schøyen Sjölin (Cello)

-The GRAMMY®-nominated Danish String Quartet continue to assert their preeminence among the world's finest string quartets.
+The GRAMMY[®]-nominated Danish String Quartet continue to assert their preeminence among the world's finest string quartets.
 Celebrated for their "intense blend, extreme dynamic variation (in which they seem glued together), perfect intonation even on harmonics, and constant vitality and flow" (Gramophone) and renowned for the palpable joy they exude in music-making, the Danish String Quartet has become one of today's most in-demand classical quartets, performing to sold-out concert halls around the world.

-The Quartet's inventive and intriguing programming and repertoire choices have produced critically acclaimed original projects and commissions as well as sophisticated arrangements of Scandinavian folk tunes.
-In August 2024, the Quartet releases their long-awaited third album of folk-inspired traditional and original tunes, Keel Road, on ECM.
+The Quartet's inventive and intriguing programming and repertoire choices have produced critically acclaimed original projects and commissions as well as sophisticated arrangements of traditional folk tunes.
+In August 2024, the Quartet released their long-awaited third album of folk-inspired traditional and original tunes, Keel Road, on ECM.
 Comprising 14 tracks, all arranged by the Danish String Quartet, Keel Road is a retracing of musical pathways across the North Sea, from Denmark and Norway to the Faroe Islands, England, and Ireland.
-The release of Keel Road marks the Quartet's tenth anniversary of exploring Scandinavian folk traditions, beginning with their 2014 album Wood Works and followed by Last Leaf (ECM 2017); the latter was chosen as one of the top classical albums of the year by NPR, Spotify and The New York Times.
+The release of Keel Road marked the Quartet's tenth anniversary of exploring Scandinavian folk traditions, beginning with their 2014 album Wood Works and followed by Last Leaf (ECM 2017); both Last Leaf and Keel Road were chosen as one of the top classical albums of the year by NPR and The New York Times.

-With a growing audience in North America, they embark on four tours this season that bring them to 24 cities in the US and Canada, beginning with major summer festivals including Aspen and Tanglewood.
-They will also perform at the Library of Congress in Washington, DC, Cal Performances and UC Santa Barbara Arts & Lectures in California, Carnegie Hall in New York, Nashville Symphony's Chamber Music Series, Friends of Chamber Music in Denver and the Savannah Music Festival.
-Outside the US, they perform this season in Denmark, Norway, Germany, the Netherlands, Spain, Belgium, Italy and Greece.
+With a growing audience in North America, they embark on three tours this season that bring them to 22 cities in the US and Canada.
+They perform at prestigious series including Washington Performing Arts, San Francisco Performances and UC Santa Barbara Arts & Lectures in California, Carnegie Hall in New York, The University Musical Society in Ann Arbor, Celebrity Series of Boston, and the Schubert Club in St. Paul Minnesota.
+Outside the US, they perform this season in Denmark, Norway, Germany, the Netherlands, Spain, Switzerland, Italy and Brazil.